Booker T Washington Monument

 If you're part of a group and would like a guided tour, that can also be arranged as long as you book in advance.
 If you have a group and you just want to walk around freely without a guided tour, you don’t need special permission.

-There are restrooms, free, abundant parking, and trails that you can follow if you wish, with posted signage and plaques to educate you along the way.
+There are restrooms, free, abundant parking, and trails with posted signage and plaques to educate you along the way.

 Reviews